 The phonological method, on the other hand, is about identifying which letters form which sounds.
 This method is, therefore, more suitable for the Latin alphabet.
-For example, this table can be used to explain how the individual letters are pronounced:
+For example, this table can be used to explain how the individual letters are pronounced.

 Here are some exercises that can be used in class to teach the Latin alphabet.

-Learn letters in groups: depending on its appearance, a letter can be assigned to a certain group.
+Depending on its appearance, a letter can be assigned to a certain group.
 By using the system of classification, the learner can more easily remember the different letters and better differentiate between them.

-The teacher shows, writes and/or says a letter.
+The teacher shows, writes and says a letter.
 Then the learners find words beginning with this letter.
 The teacher can also show individual letters on pieces of paper, and the learners have to identify the letter and say it aloud.
 If the learners do not speak any German at all, then words can be combined with pictures.
 You can also visualize letters in the air.
 The teacher draws the letters in the air with his finger, and the learners copy the letter.
 In doing so, the learners can learn the movements required for each letter.
 It’s best to practice this exercise before you learn how to write in class.

 All of these exercises can be performed in groups of two.
 For example, one of the two learners draws a letter on the other learner’s hand.
 The learner then has to try and guess which letter it is.
 Similarly, the exercise where you write a letter in the air can also be performed in pairs.
 The most important writing exercises, however, require a pen and paper.
 It’s important that you are not scared of thinking that the exercises seem childish.
 It may well be that one of the learners feels like he is being transported back to the time in his childhood when he learnt to write in his mother tongue.

 By using dictation, it’s also possible to write the lines of letters or short phonemes.
-This also works in pairs: one of you says a letter, and the other one writes it down, or one of you says a word, and the other tries to write down as many letters as possible that make up that word.
+This also works in pairs: one of you says a letter and the other one writes it down, or one of you says a word and the other tries to write down as many letters as possible that make up that word.
 Here, it’s important for the learners to understand that there are different fonts in the Latin alphabet, so that they have a better awareness of and feeling for the letters (since there are many ways that you can write a letter).
-Here are some examples:
+Here are some examples.

-It’s also helpful to compare whole words in different fonts:
+It’s also helpful to compare whole words in different fonts.